 TGV would like to acknowledge some feedback we have had on our programming of TransForum.

-One of today's presenters, Laniyuk, made a choice last night not to present on the storytelling panel.
+One of today's presenters, Laniyuk, made a choice last night not to present on the storytelling panel called ‘Telling Your Story’.
 She did this because, as a cisgender Aboriginal woman, she wanted to make space for an Aboriginal trans voice on this panel that she felt was lacking throughout the TransForum event.
 Laniyuk’s full statement was read out in full by the session moderator, Nevo Zisin, and is included in the recording which will soon be available on the TGV website.

-Laniyuk’s withdrawal from the session is regretful and we have issued her a full, direct and unreserved apology for our miscommunications resulting in anxiety and distress.
-Laniyuk’s withdrawal created an opportunity to amplify the voice of Ahli, who took Laniyuk's place on the panel.
-Ahli is a proud Aboriginal gender-fluid artist located on Kuarna land in South Australia and their contribution to the panel was invaluable and much appreciated.
+Having discussed this with her at length, we understand Laniyuk’s choice to withdraw from the session.
+We have issued her a full, direct and unreserved apology for the situation.
+Laniyuk’s withdrawal created an opportunity to amplify the voice of gender fluid artist Ahli, who took Laniyuk's place on the panel.
+Ahli is a proud Aboriginal gender-fluid artist located on Kaurna land in South Australia, and their contribution to the panel was invaluable and much appreciated.

-We nevertheless want to take this opportunity to address Laniyuk’s feedback with transparency, along with some other feedback we have received.
+We nevertheless want to take this as a very important opportunity to address the situation, and Laniyuk’s feedback, with transparency.

 This is an opportunity for us all to check any judgement we may have found ourselves making about the faces or names we’ve seen or will see on screen as cisgender - we don’t wish to be complicit in ‘not trans enough’ discourses.
-Similarly neurodiversity, disability, trauma backgrounds and racial or ethnic identities are not always visible unless they form part of a presenter’s bio - and we could have done better in presenting and promoting some of this information in an accessible way.
+Similarly neurodiversity, disability, trauma backgrounds and racial or ethnic identities are not always visible unless they form part of a presenter’s bio.